Nomination process

 Eligibility

-Current academic and research staff in post from 31 January of the relevant year are eligible to nominate themselves for election to Senate.
+Current academic and research staff in post from 31 January 2026 are eligible to nominate themselves for election to Senate.
 ‘Academic staff’ includes all members of staff who are categorised as ‘academic’ in the University’s Human Resources records, and includes staff in the following job family: academic, clinical and veterinary clinical.

 Staff who hold an ex officio appointment to Senate are not eligible to stand for election.
 This includes Heads of School, Heads of College, the Provost, Vice Principals, Assistant Principals, Senate Assessors and the Academic Staff Member on the University Court.
 A full list of ex officio roles is appended to the Senatus Academicus (Senate) Election Regulations (see below).